TrentonParker/ai-case-study/README.md

 * *What solution does this project offer that their competitors do not or cannot offer?*

-> **MinD-Vis offers a state-of-the-art 100-way top-1 classification accuracy on [GOD dataset](https://paperswithcode.com/dataset/god): 23.9%, outperforming the previous best by 66%.**
+> **MinD-Vis offers a state-of-the-art 100-way top-1 classification accuracy on [GOD dataset](https://paperswithcode.com/dataset/god): 23.9%, outperforming the previous best by 66%.** (Chen et al.)

 ![alt text](image-2.png)

 * *Which technologies are they currently using, and how are they implemented?*

 **MinD-Vis uses Sparse-Coded Masked Brain Modeling (SC-MBM), which is innovative and original to MinD-Vis, as an effective brain feature learner for vision decoding.
 Also, augmenting the [latent diffusion model](https://medium.com/@aguimarneto/what-is-latent-diffusion-in-ai-43aa1ad4f71e) with double conditioning (DC-LDM) allows MinD-Vis to enforce stronger decoding consistencies while allowing variance under the same semantics.**
->  **Integrating the representation ability of SC-MBM with the generation ability of DC-LDM, MinD-Vis generates more plausible images with better preserved semantic information compared with previous methods.**
+>  **Integrating the representation ability of SC-MBM with the generation ability of DC-LDM, MinD-Vis generates more plausible images with better preserved semantic information compared with previous methods.** (Chen et al.)

 ![alt text](image-3.png)